vishal-keshav/clcNet/benchmarks/MobileNet/README.md

   each layer.
 For example, *0.5* width multiplier reduces each input and output channel to Depth wise separable convolution (except convolution to input) to half.
-  - Resolution multiplier - This has an effect of reducing the height and width dimension of each channels by factor of multiplier at each layer. **(Internal Keras implementation did it wrong, which they called depth-multiplier)**
+  - Resolution multiplier - This has an effect of reducing the height and width dimension of each channels by factor of multiplier at each layer.

+>Keras implementation of resolution multiplier (translated as depth multiplier) seems to have a different interpretation.
+> Follow this [link](https://stats.stackexchange.com/questions/327410/keras-implementation-of-resolution-multiplier-or-depth-multiplier-in-mobilenet) for more information.

 [Paper link](https://arxiv.org/pdf/1704.04861.pdf)